-Fellowships in the field of economic or social ethics.
-Applications to be sent no later than May 31, 2019.
+Fellowships in the field of economic or social ethics, including on Fair Inheritance.

-The Hoover Chair of Economic and Social Ethics hosts every year a number of short-term post-doctoral fellows.
+The Hoover Chair in Economic and Social Ethics hosts every year a number of short-term post-doctoral fellows.

-- Honorary Hoover post-doctoral fellowships in the field of economic or social ethics.
-Honorary Hoover post-doctoral fellowships involve a contribution to housing and a financial assistance to travelling costs of up to EUR 500 per month.
+- HONORARY HOOVER post-doctoral fellowships in the field of economic or social ethics.
+Honorary Hoover post-doctoral fellowships cover travel costs and up to EUR 500 for other expenses.

-- NEW : a FAIR INHERITANCE, full post-doctoral fellowship, specifically devoted to research on fairness and inheritance.
-Fellows with no other source of income are offered an all-inclusive gross monthly stipend of EUR 2000 for a period not exceeding 4 months.
-Fellows on paid leave from their own institution are offered a contribution to their travelling and housing expenses.
+- FULL FAIR INHERITANCE post-doctoral fellowship, specifically devoted to research on fairness and inheritance.
+Fellows with no other source of income are offered an all-inclusive gross monthly stipend of EUR 2000 for a period not exceeding 3 months.
+Fellows on paid leave from their own institution are offered a contribution to their travel and housing expenses.

 The selection committee will give special consideration to applications from underrepresented groups in academia (women, minorities and persons with disabilities) and from researchers who live in jurisdictions where academics face significant material or political constraints.
 Qualified researchers who correspond to this profile are strongly encouraged to apply.